Making space for nature: how to help British wildlife

 - Before you start creating your garden, you need to check two important things – how much weight can your roof hold?
 It’s no use going crazy in the garden centre if your roof won’t even hold everything you’ve bought to go on it.
 Secondly, do you need planning permission for your garden?
 Once you’ve got some plans, make sure to check with your local council to ensure you can go ahead with them.

-- Don’t use plant pits that are too small – they might blow away if it’s windy.
+- Don’t use plant pots that are too small – they might blow away if it’s windy.
 Choose large pots that won’t dry up quickly, and that are fairly low to the ground.

 - You won’t be seeing hedgehogs visiting your rooftop garden of course, but you could still create a new habitat for pollinators and other insects that can access your roof.
 Make homes for bugs such as ladybirds and lacewings – just tie a bundle of bamboo together and put them in the crack of a wall.